-I’ve already written about this buried Cape Cod jewel several times (detailed last year by yours truly HERE), and still consider it one of the best no-fuss seafood stops in the area.
+I’ve already written about this buried Cape Cod jewel several times (detailed last year HERE), and still consider it one of the best no-fuss seafood stops in the area.
 If for nothing else, their lobster rolls.
 They do deliver⎯sweet, mouth-melting meat, flipped with enlivened (read: seasoned) mayonnaise, lazily packed into a classic, toasted New England hot dog roll.
 All things considered, a satisfying carnage.
-The cafe’s graveled, waterfront patio overlooking Sesuit Harbor can’t be a hinderance either⎯quintessential Cape Cod.
+The cafe’s graveled, waterfront patio overlooking Sesuit Harbor can’t be a hinderance either—quintessential Cape Cod.

 Trevi: (Mashpee, MA)

-Located in Mashpee Commons, an upper Cape outdoor shopping and lifestyle center (naming aside, think New England version of Phoenix’s Kierland Commons), Trevi continues to surprise.
+Located in Mashpee Commons, an upper Cape outdoor retail center, Trevi continues to surprise.
 Food-wise generally western Mediterranean, the menu focuses strongest on coastal, southern Italian, with noted Greek and Spanish blips.
-A casual lunch of sandwiches, salads and daily specials give way to a more sophisticated and creative offering of smaller plates intended to be shared, for happy hour and dinner.
+A casual lunch of sandwiches, salads and daily specials give way to a more sophisticated and creative offering of smaller plates intended to be shared, for happy hour or dinner.
 An expansive wine list and knowledgeable bar staff make for added indulgences.
 The modern indoor space plays with high tables, wide pendant lamps and dark woodwork throughout.

 Bleu: (Mashpee, MA)

-Modernized French that fails to disappoint.
+Modernized French that, for the most part, satisfies.
 Also located in Mashpee Commons, Bleu is a casual, quiet lunch spot turned confident and high-er caliber as the sun sets.
 The menu is bistro-lite French with regional New England airs.
 A cozy bar area, separated at one end of the restaurant, is a welcoming corner to process the day’s thoughts over wine and well-made cocktails.
 It’s true, sometimes I visit late just for a nightcap.

 Siena: (Mashpee, MA)

 Consistently rated one of the top upscale Italian haunts on the entire landmass, I’ve always been cynical about this Mashpee Commons’ mainstay.
-And, I’m always (for the most part) made to eat my thoughts humbly with each visit.
+And, I’m usually made to eat my thoughts humbly with each visit.
 Modern, restrained atmosphere consistently brimming, Siena manages to serve a wholeheartedly tasteful range of pasta dishes and elevated pizza.
 Let the wine flow my friends, it’s a good choice.